Professional wrestling strikes: Spinning headlock elbow drop

 This is any elbow drop which is performed after applying a headlock, the most widely known variation is the inverted facelock elbow drop, in which a wrestler puts the opponent into an inverted facelock, and then turns 180°, dropping the elbow across the opponent's chest, driving them down to the mat.
 This was used by The Hurricane as the Eye of The Hurricane.

 Another variation of this move sees the executor use the whole arm as a lariat instead of just the elbow, a side headlock from a jumping position variant can also be executed and twisted around into a sitout lariat.
 An inverted variation of this move sees the wrestler applying a front facelock before executing an elbow or a lariat to the back of the opponent's head causing them to land on the mat or into a facebreaker where the wrestler places their knee in front of the opponent whilst when executing the move.

 Fist drop

 A wrestler performs a series of theatrics before jumping or falling down, driving a fist usually to the opponent's forehead.
-Utilized by wrestlers including Jerry Lawler, Ted DiBiase, The Honky Tonk Man and John Cena.
+Utilized by wrestlers including Jerry Lawler, Ted DiBiase, The Honky Tonk Man and John Cena, the latter of whom calls it the Five Knuckle Shuffle.

 There is a snapping variation called karate fist drop that can be performed in a series, setting the wrestler besides a fallen opponent in a front stance known as Zenkutsu dachi.
 Then the wrestler drops to their rear leg's knee delivering the fist at the opponent's stomach, to rise up back again.

 Forearm drop

 A move similar to a sliding forearm smash in which a wrestler jumps down on an opponent driving their forearm into anywhere on the opponent's body.
+Used by Ilja Dragunov as the H-Bomb.